skycoin/User-Manuals/Wallet Download and Installation.md

 * Once this is done, you can now open the Desktop Wallet by double-clicking the Wallet from the "Applications" folder.

+### Linux

+You can follow these steps to install the Skycoin Desktop Wallet on your Linux:

+* Click on the download link next to "Linux Installer(recommended)" to start downloading the AppImage file.

+* Once the AppImage file is downloaded, right-click the file.

+* After right-clicking on the file, click on "Properties" section.

+* Click on the "Permissions" tab and select "Allow executing file as program".

+* Close the window and double click on the AppImage file, to install the Wallet.

 ## Mobile Wallet

 ### iOS